DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 ✅ **Histogram analysis** helps confirm whether the model’s predictions form a clear pattern or are indistinguishable from random noise.
 ✅ **The overestimation analysis** ensures the model is not **artificially inflating fire risk** by predicting too many false fires.

 This approach allows us to **assess model reliability and guide its use in decision-making.**

----

-## **Final Thoughts**
-By performing these tests, we can **validate the model’s performance** and determine whether it is useful for identifying areas at risk of fire.
-The combination of **precision-recall analysis, random model comparison, histogram visualization, and overestimation estimation** ensures a thorough evaluation.

-Would you like to add **simple visual examples** (charts) to illustrate these concepts in your report? 🚀